soggybag/Front-end-Web-Class-6/README.md

 ### 1 - Getting Started on your portfolio

+CSS Grid systems collect related CSS together for layout.
-CSS Grid systems.
-Your best design, and most common layout will involve dividing a page into columns with widths in the following ratios:
+Your best designs, and most common layout will involve dividing a page into columns with widths in the following ratios:

 - 100%
 - 75%